How to Decoupage a Garbage Can

 Garbage cans are one of those things that we don’t really want to need to have, but we all have garbage and we need a place to put it.

-There’s no reason why your garbage can shouldn’t be pretty to look at, and when you decoupage a garbage can you can make it fit in with any decor style or colour scheme, and with my handy dandy free 10 MUST-HAVE Decoupage Tools & Supplies printable that you can access at the bottom of this post you’ll know know all the supplies that you need to get started with decoupage.
+There’s no reason why your garbage can shouldn’t be pretty to look at.
+When you decoupage a garbage can you can make it fit in with any decor style or colour scheme, and with my handy dandy free 10 MUST-HAVE Decoupage Tools & Supplies printable that you can access at the bottom of this post you’ll know know all the supplies that you need to get started with decoupage.

 When I posted my china cabinet makeover of a makeover I mentioned that the replaced polka dots that were stealing that show would be showing up somewhere else in the kitchen.
 So here they are today adding their star quality to a completely different project.

 I’m a fan of garbage cans with lids, and I’ve had this stainless steel one in my kitchen for years.
 I tend to keep things pretty much forever.

 It’s been so long I don’t even remember where I got it.

 There’s nothing really wrong with it.
 It’s just missing some much needed personality to make it stand out in the garbage can crowd.